Balanset-1A Field Rotor Balancing Guide | Theory & Practice Balanset-1A Field Rotor Balancing Guide | Theory & Practice

 What to do if trial weight caused dangerous vibration increase?

 Immediately stop the machine.
-This means the trial weight was installed close to the existing heavy point, aggravating unbalance.
-The solution is simple: move the trial weight 180 degrees from its original position.
+This means the trial weight was installed close to the existing heavy point.
+The solution: move the trial weight 180 degrees from its original position.

 Can saved influence coefficients be used for another machine?

 Yes, but only if the other machine is absolutely identical - same model, same rotor, same foundation, same bearings.
-Any change in structural stiffness will change influence coefficients, making them invalid.
-Best practice is always conducting new trial runs for each new machine.
+Any change in structural stiffness will make them invalid.

 How to account for keyways?
 (ISO 8821)

-Standard practice (unless otherwise specified in documentation) is to use a "half-key" in the shaft keyway when balancing without the mating part.
+Standard practice is to use a "half-key" in the shaft keyway when balancing without the mating part.
 This compensates for the mass of that part of the key that fills the groove on the shaft.
-Using a full key or balancing without a key will result in an incorrectly balanced assembly.

 Table 3: Guide for Troubleshooting Common Balancing Problems